 In the golden situation you can use the lowest ISO possible to avoid any noise in your shot.
-You can keep your shutter speed high to freeze the motion and you can have a middle of the road aperture so that your entire subject is in focus and the background is blurred.
+You can keep your shutter speed high to freeze the motion and you can use the best aperture to get the entire subject sharply in focus and the background blurred.
 Win/Win/Win!

 For the Snow Bunting, I used ISO 250 – Shutter Speed 1/1000 – Aperture ƒ/7.1, pretty close to the ideal settings.
 The background isn’t perfectly blurred out in this shot, but that is more an issue with my composition with all those stems of grass cluttering up the shot!

 AB Tip: There are some variations of the golden situation that may require adjustments such as shooting a bird in flight (you may want a faster shutter speed) or shooting a group of subjects (you may want a higher aperture).

 Case Study: Cloudy Day Photography

 Unfortunately you don’t always find yourself in the golden situation on a daily basis.
 Okay, maybe if you live in Florida you do, but for the rest of us there are a whole range of lighting challenges we have to deal with.